 ‘DelBoy I.’ at the Cockney Museum

 Last week, I finally visited the Cockney Museum, which had been closed for refurbishment over the winter.
 It’s just outside Southwest London in Stoneleigh, on the trainline from Waterloo to Dorking.
-George Major, the Pearly King of Peckham, opened it in 2020, after collecting exhibits for his dream of a Cockney museum all his life.Continue reading “‘DelBoy I.’ at the Cockney Museum”
+George Major, the Pearly King of Peckham, opened it in 2020, having collected exhibits for his dream of a Cockney museum all his life.Continue reading “‘DelBoy I.’ at the Cockney Museum”

 Chas’n Dave – the ‘Cockney ambassadors’